 Since getting serious about running at the end of 2012 in preparation for the Ohlone Wilderness 50K, I've learned a few things.
 Here they are:

-Running up and down hills burns a LOT of calories compared with running on flat ground or cycling.
+Running up and down hills burns a LOT of calories.
 Similar to dehydration, it sucks to be out on the trail hungry -- I've BTDT and it can start to get ugly.
 I've learned to bring a little extra food every time I go for a run.

 As for what to eat out there, here are some of my favorites: